rkgIITBh/data-structures.github.io/HTML/binomialTrees.md

 Merging a pair of trees takes O(1) time.
 Two heaps together may consists of up to O(log <i>n</i>) trees, so the merging takes O(log <i>n</i>) in the worst-case.
 If we maintain the trees in the forest in sorted order according to heights, then the merging stop with the smallest non-existent tree.
+However, merge is performed most frequently.
+Therefore, a binomial forest maintained according to ascending order of the constiuent binomial trees.
 The key algorithm for merging is linking of two binomial trees.
 It is given below:

 ```